ok-nick/opensource.contentauth.org/docs/manifest/writing/assertions-actions.md

 Assertions with the `cawg.training-mining` label provide information about whether an asset with C2PA metadata may be used as part of a data mining or AI/ML (artificial intelligence / machine learning) workflows, including whether permission is granted to use an asset in ML training or inference.

 :::note
 Training and data mining assertions formerly had `c2pa.*` labels.
+See [Legacy training and data mining assertion](../reading/legacy.md#legacy-training-and-data-mining-assertion) for more information.
 :::